davidbobek/DistributedSystemEx/Assignments/Assignment 3/documentation.md

     * username: admin
     * password: admin
 * afterwards you can use the token to access all the other services
+* to access auth service you can go to http://localhost:8000/docs .
+There are all the API calls
+* to access MQ service you can go to http://localhost:7500/docs .
+There are all the API calls

 ## Authentication
 * For authentificationwe are using the same auth server as for assignment 2.